 - Vanilla extract: You’ll need one teaspoon of vanilla extract.
 I recommend using pure vanilla extract for the best flavor.

 - Lemon zest: You’ll add grated lemon zest to both the dough and the jelly filling.
 It adds a nice brightness to the buttery cookies.
-Juice the zested lemon for a tangy Dill Vinaigrette.
+Reserve the zested lemon for another recipe.

 - All-purpose flour: You will need quite a bit of flour for this recipe—3 ¼ cups.
 Make sure you measure flour by fluffing, spooning and leveling.
 This dough is already very crumbly, so if you over-measure the flour, it will be way too crumbly to work with.